-My lab is using functional genomics, molecular biology, biochemistry, and advanced imaging in both the yeast model and cultured human cells to study fundamental mechanisms of genome maintenance and stability.
+My lab is using functional genomics, molecular biology, biochemistry, and imaging in both the yeast model and cultured human cells to study fundamental mechanisms of genome maintenance and stability.
 Failure to maintain genome integrity leads to mutations that can promote tumour formation.
 Normal genome maintenance mechanisms can be overwhelmed by carcinogen exposure, or the presence of germline or somatic variants that induce genomic instability.
 Our work is aimed at determining the causes of genomic instability as an enabling characteristic of tumour formation, and exploring the potential of these early events to suggest novel therapeutic targets.
 Currently we are working on several projects, briefly outlined below.

-The global cellular response to genotoxic stress
+Protein Quality Control as a response to genotoxic stress

 Associate Professor, Medical Genetics, University of British Columbia